By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 Remedy

-If you suspect root rot or spot yellow leave and are sure it is not caused by direct sunlight, it is a good idea to check the roots.
+If you suspect root rot or spot yellow leaves and are sure it is not caused by direct sunlight, checking the roots is a good idea.
 Root rot is life-threatening for your plant.

 The disease will quickly move from the infected roots to the rest of the roots and will also be present in the soil.

 Check the roots to see if they are healthy, not mushy or soft.
-Often parts of the roots come off easily and look black or brown when rotting.
+When rotting, parts of the roots come off easily and look black or brown.

 If that is the case, remove all rotting roots and cut the roots back to the still healthy parts.
 Then wash the roots off, change the potting mix completely, and use a well-draining mix.